Showing 177 results

 Person · 1893-1972

-Ling Chow (also known as Rev. Chow Ling) was born in Kaiping (Hoiping), Guangdong, China and came to Canada as a boy of 14 in 1907.
+CHOW Ling was born in Kaiping (Hoiping), Guangdong, China and came to Canada as a boy of 14 in 1907.
 He spent his early years in Victoria, attending the Methodist Church there.
 In 1920, the church sent him to Nelson, B.C. to relieve C.Y.
 Chow.
 He returned to China to study theology at Guangdong Union Theological College, from which he graduated in 1929.
 Soon after his return, Chow was ordained by BC Conference within The United Church of Canada in 1931.
 As an ordained minister, he served pastorates in Cranbrook (1932-1934), Victoria (1934-1945), Vancouver (1945-1955), and Edmonton (1955-1964), retiring to Vancouver in 1964.
 While he was serving the Chinese United Church in Vancouver, the Canadian government lifted the Chinese Exclusion Act (1947); Chow was instrumental in beginning night school classes at the church, to help newcomers learn English.

 Corporate body · 1886–1894, 1894–1940